-South San Francisco implant dentist Dr. Ken Hovden is asked many dental tooth implant questions.
+South San Francisco implant dentist Dr. Ken Hovden, DDS, is asked many dental tooth implant questions.
 Here are answers to some of the most frequently asked questions.

 - Am I a Good Candidate for Implant Dentistry?